Bukhara: Transportation

-Bukhara International Airport has regularly scheduled flights to cities in Uzbekistan and Russia.
+Bukhara International Airport has regularly scheduled flights to cities in Uzbekistan, Russia and Turkey.
 The Turkmenistan border is about 80 km away with the nearest city there being Türkmenabat, connected via the M37 highway which continues to other places in Turkmenistan including Ashgabat.
 The city is also served by railroad links with the rest of Uzbekistan, and is a hub for roadways leading to all major cities in Uzbekistan and beyond, including Mazar-i-Sharif in Afghanistan via the M39 highway.
 The city of Samarkand is 215 km to the east of Bukhara.

 Internal transportation facilities

 Bukhara city is the largest transport hub after Tashkent in Uzbekistan.
 Inside the city there is facility of bus transportation.
 There are over 45 bus lines.
 Majority of them have been equipped with ISUZU buses but some buses are being brought from China.
 By the number of buses and bus routes facilities Bukhara is the largest after Tashkent in Uzbekistan.